official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 before the planned meeting between Mr Blair and President Bush at Crawford in early April.

-10 Manuscript comment Goulty to PS [FCS], 12 February 2002, on Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
+[^10]: Manuscript comment Goulty to PS [FCS], 12 February 2002, on Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
-11 Letter Goulty to Westmacott, 15 February 2002, ‘Iraq’.
+[^11]: Letter Goulty to Westmacott, 15 February 2002, ‘Iraq’.

 392

-The Report of the Iraq Inquiry32.
-On 11 February, Sir Christopher Meyer advised that President Bush’s reference to an “axis of evil” was:
+32. On 11 February, Sir Christopher Meyer advised that President Bush’s reference to an “axis of evil” was:

 “… a warning to regimes which Bush sees as especially dangerous.
-It is not simplistic; it increases expectations of military action against Iraq; and it has added to transatlantic strains.”12
+It is not simplistic; it increases expectations of military action against Iraq; and it has added to transatlantic strains.”[^12]

 33. Sir Christopher reported that it was “the latest version of the Bush doctrine” which rotated “on an axis which links terrorist networks, states which harbour them, and rogue